 - Raise your washer and dryer, hot water tank, and furnace off the floor.

 - Install a sump pump in the basement to remove any standing water.
 Make sure it has a back-up power source in case of power failure, and don’t forget to test the system periodically.

 - Seal your basement walls with waterproofing compounds to help prevent seepage.

 - For smaller floods, use a wet/dry vacuum or a mop to remove as much water as possible.
 And roll back or remove rugs that are close to the source of water.

-- Use fans or dehumidifiers to reduce dampness and speed drying.
+- Use fans or dehumidifiers to reduce dampness and the chance of mould.

 - Be sure to keep all receipts for costs associated with repairing the damage to your property, as your adjuster will need to see these.